kobylynskyi/graphql-java-codegen/plugins/sbt/README.md

 > in sbt plugin option
 - `packageName` was rename to `generatePackageName`
-- `generateCodegenTargetPath` can be used for setting codegen path where code have bean created by task `graphqlCodegen`, since 3.0.0 .
+- `generateCodegenTargetPath` Where to store generated files and add the generated code to the classpath, so that they can be referenced. since 3.0.0 .